The Muscles of the Thoracic Cage

 Innermost Intercostals

-These muscles are the deepest of the intercostal muscles, and are similar in structure to the internal intercostals.
+The innermost intercostals are the deepest of the intercostal muscles and are similar in structure to the internal intercostals.

-They are separated from the internal intercostals by the intercostal neurovascular bundle and are found in the most lateral portion of the intercostal spaces.
+They are separated from the internal intercostals by the intercostal neurovascular bundle.
+They are found in the most lateral portion of the intercostal spaces.

 • Attachments: Originates from the medial edge of the costal groove and inserts into the superior surface of the rib below.